octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-The `whereNotIn` method verifies that the given column's value is **not** contained in the given array:
+The `whereNotIn` method verifies that the given column's value is **not** contained in the given array.

 ```php
 $users = Db::table('users')